Apachi1337/my-devops-journey/linux/OvertTheWire - Level 1.md

 ```bash
 ls
 ```
 This returned a file called `-`.
-Since its a `-` file name, I needed to specify the full location of the file used so i used the following command to get the password:
+Since its a dashed file name, I needed to specify the full location of the file used so i used the following command to get the password:
 ```bash
 ./-
 ```